Image to Text Converter

 After recognition, the OCR system may perform postprocessing steps to improve accuracy.
 This can involve correcting errors based on context, spell-checking, and handling ambiguous characters.

-Human verification and correction can be integrated to review and fix any errors that the OCR system might have made during the recognition process.
+Human verification and correction can be integrated to review and fix any errors that the OCR software might have made during the recognition process.
+This way you ensure that the results are of the highest quality and keep in mind that all software is created by humans.

 OCR Software Use Cases